Naval Reactors Hosts Premier Showing of Nuclear Navy Documentary

-Adm.
-Frank Caldwell, Director, Naval Nuclear Propulsion Program, addresses the sold-out audience at the Colonial Theater in Idaho Falls, Idaho, Nov.
-30. Naval Reactors, with support from the State Historic Preservation Office and the City of Idaho Falls, hosted the premier showing of Idaho Public Television’s Idaho Experience: Idaho’s Nuclear Navy for approximately 1,000 community members.
+IDAHO FALLS, Idaho – Naval Reactors, with support from the State Historic Preservation Office and the City of Idaho Falls, hosted the premier showing of Idaho Public Television’s Idaho Experience: Idaho’s Nuclear Navy Nov.
+30 at the Colonial Theater.

+An estimated 1,000 people attended the sold-out documentary premier, including the Mayor of Idaho Falls, Congressional staff members, elected officials from the Shoshone-Bannock Tribes, former Idaho governor Dirk Kempthorne, and several Idaho state legislators.
+The public event was kicked off with an invocation by the Honorable Lee Juan Tyler, Chairman, Shoshone-Bannock Tribes Fort Hall Business Council, and included remarks from Idaho Falls Mayor Rebecca Casper, Idaho State Historic Preservation Officer Janet Gallimore, and Naval Nuclear Propulsion Program Director Adm.
+Frank Caldwell.
+Idaho Public Television General Manager Jeff Tucker introduced the documentary.

+“The impact of the state of Idaho and community of Idaho Falls on our nuclear Navy and our national security was and continues to be enormous,” said Caldwell.
+“The science and technological advancements that came from these three prototypes paved the way for our very first nuclear-powered submarine, surface ship and aircraft carrier.”

 |Date Taken: